ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 # vCenter Server overview
 {: #vc_vcenterserveroverview}

 VMware vCenter Server is a hosted private cloud that delivers the VMware vSphere stack as a service.
-The VMware environment is built on top of {{site.data.keyword.cloud_notm}} {{site.data.keyword.baremetal_short}}, offers shared network-attached storage and dedicated software-defined storage options, and it includes the automatic deployment and configuration of an easy-to-manage logical edge firewall that is powered by VMware NSX.
+The VMware environment is built on top of {{site.data.keyword.cloud_notm}} {{site.data.keyword.baremetal_short}}.
+The environment offers shared network-attached storage and dedicated software-defined storage options.
+It also includes the automatic deployment and configuration of an easy-to-manage logical edge firewall, which VMware NSX powers.
+{: shortdesc}

 In many cases, the entire environment can be provisioned in less than a day and the bare metal infrastructure can rapidly and elastically scale the compute capacity up and down as needed.